Chapter 1

 Passing the torch

-While you may feel like the newbie now, sooner than you think you will be surrounded by fresh faces looking for guidance.
+While you may feel like a newbie now, sooner than you think you will be surrounded by fresh faces looking for guidance.
 We ask you to remember how welcome your team made you feel when you started, and for you to continue the tradition.
 Soon enough you will be seen as a leader and senior and will become part of the culture that is this company.

 Lend a hand, and help the people around you discover the way of the Helcim.